 Sear’s – which mostly is for appliance and auto repair.
 It is also at the mall.

-Walmart – Is a chain of discount department stores.
+Walmart – is a chain of discount department stores.
 With five (yes, five) locations in Tallahassee, they carry almost every item a college student could need.
 From toiletries to furniture, groceries, paper goods, cleaning supplies to clothing, it is a go-to place for picking up almost anything.
 Expect long lines during the move-in week of each semester and they may run low on stock, but can be seen restocking shelves daily especially for the items you may have forgotten at home.
 One of my favorite parts of Walmart is that they carry lots of FSU gear at far better prices than the bookstores.

-Best Buy – This chain store is known for electronics, computers, appliances, cell phones, video games & anything tech related.
-They also are known for their Geek Squad that repairs computer and electronics.
+Best Buy – This chain store is known for electronics, computers, appliances, cell phones, video games & anything tech-related.
+They also are known for their Geek Squad that repairs computers and electronics.
 For students needing an appliance such as a dorm refrigerator or large electronic item such as a television, simply order it conveniently online or a store near you and arrange for pick up at the location in Tallahassee (on Apalachee).
 Receive discounts by signing up for College Student Deals.
 To sign up, simply register to receive them by providing your student information on their College Student Deals page.

 Office Depot – There are two Office Depots in the Tallahassee area (one on Apalachee and one on Capital Circle NE).
 These stores are where you want to go for school supplies, office furniture, printing services, ink, and toner.
 Sign up for their rewards program to maximize your expenditures.
 During move-in week, when most stores were sold out of under the bed plastic storage bins, they had plenty in stock for a competitive price.
 They also offer computer tech support and repairs which hopefully they won’t need, but considering what I am going to share next, it could be good to know.

 Apple – There is no Apple store in Tally.
 The closest Apple store is in Jacksonville (2 hours away).
 It is basically a mystery to all how they haven’t built one there yet (FSU is not the only college in town and Tallahassee is also our state capital, remember?)
-There is, however, PC Florida (FloridaPro) on Thomasville Rd., which is an Apple authorized service provider (they don’t sell computers).
+There is, however, PC Florida (FloridaPro) on Thomasville Rd., which is an Apple-authorized service provider (they don’t sell computers).
 They can handle computer repairs.
 They are, however, only open Monday through Friday, 9 to 5.